 Cons

-The big selling points here are probably the handling and the frame quality, making this bike feel great, especially if you like a lively ride.
-The components could be better, however, which is something you might think about upgrading if you want to invest in this bike.
+Anyone looking for a new bike should consider the handling and frame quality, which make this bike feel great, especially if you like a lively ride.
+However, the components could be better, which is something you might think about upgrading if you want to invest in this bike.

 Expert Opinions